amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 An action batch is a tool that:
 - bundles multiple configuration requests into a single transaction,
 - supports bulk POST, PUT, and DELETE operations synchronously or asynchronously, and
-- reduces individual API calls to optimize budgets
+- reduces individual API calls to optimize budgets.

 For more information, visit these resources:
 - [Action Batches](https://developer.cisco.com/meraki/api-v1/action-batches-overview/#action-batches)